HolyBlackCat/cpp-tutorials/compiling_in_terminal_win.md

 ## Compiling

-Assuming you have Clang installed as explained [here](/installing_toolchain_mingw.md), running `clang++ test.cpp` should compile your code.
+Assuming you have Clang installed as explained [here](/installing_toolchain_msys2.md), running `clang++ test.cpp` should compile your code.

 A successful compilation will print nothing.
 If your code is wrong, errors will be printed.
+(TODO link to explanation for undefined reference to WinMain, write a new page for it)

 A successful compilation will create a file called `a.exe`, this is a program you can run.
 (This is for C++, for C use `clang test.c`.)